coderefinery/installation/content/shell-and-git.md

 $ git log
 ```

-If you see now something line this (different name, email, and commit message),
-your Git is configured for the workshop:
+If you see now something line this your Git is configured for the workshop (the
+name, email, commit message and also the "12e4cb8..." part will be different in
+your case):
 ```text
 commit 12e4cb892140bd14a413895b3b36c27db198eb22 (HEAD -> main)
 Author: Radovan Bast <bast@users.noreply.github.com>